vsbuffalo/scythe/README.md

 The Bayesian approach compares to likelihood models, or the probability of contaminant (C) given a sequence (S) and quality (Q).
-Given that the read is contaminatd, the probability of seeing a certain number of matches and mistmatches is a function of the quality of the sequence.
+Given that the read is contaminated, the probability of seeing a certain number of matches and mistmatches is a function of the quality of the sequence.
 Given the read is not contaminated (and is thus random sequence), the probability of seeing a certain number of